jkaho/budget-tracker/README.md

 ## Description

 *Budget Tracker* is a full stack progressive web application (PWA) that allows users to keep track of their total funds.
-The application can be installed from the browser onto a user's desktop or mobile homepage for one-click access.
+The application can be installed from the browser onto a user's desktop or mobile for easy access.
 In addition, for a seamless and convenient user experience, once the application is running, it will continue to function if your device goes offline.

 ## Table of Contents